Amazon hits $1 trillion market value milestone

-(Reuters) - Amazon.com Inc (AMZN.O) on Tuesday became the second U.S. company to reach $1 trillion in stock market value, just weeks after Apple Inc (AAPL.O) hit the same milestone on Aug.
+Sept 4 (Reuters) - Amazon.com Inc on Tuesday became the second U.S. company to reach $1 trillion in stock market value, just weeks after Apple Inc hit the same milestone on Aug.
 2.

 Shares in the world’s largest online retailer last traded up 1.4 percent at $2,041.68.
 Its shares hit the $2050.2677 level to give its stock a value of $1 trillion.